 - people who spend a lot of time outside or in hot places – those who live in a top-floor flat, the homeless or those whose jobs are outside

 Tips for coping in hot weather

-You can also get help from the environmental health office at your local authority.
-They can inspect a home for hazards to health, including excess heat.
+You can also get help from the environmental health office at your local council, if you think a hot house is affecting your health or someone else's.
+They can inspect a rented home for hazards to health, including excess heat.